Slow Travel Finds Sardines on the Beach in Crucita

 Slow travel eventually revealed chop shacks on the beach of Crucita

-Then the cleaned sardines are trucked to the major canneries in Manta about 40 miles away.
-Huge facilities there include U.S. companies like Bumblebee and Chicken of the Sea, although those two process tuna, while other canneries specialize in the sardines.
+Since Crucita is one of the last communities to allow the practice, sardines are also trucked in from nearby fishing villages — 30 to 40 sheds in all.
+The cleaned fish are then trucked to the major canneries in Manta, about 40 miles away.
+Those facilities include U.S. companies like Bumble Bee and Chicken of the Sea, though those two process tuna; other canneries specialize in sardines.

 Sardines piled high in chop shacks, dogs playing, kids cleaning sardines

-The advocates believe most of the workers are on their side since they would benefit from moving the cleaning and chopping off the beach to legitimate sites where they would be paid more and have better working conditions.
-But there is also a strict hierarchy among the sardine crews which tightly regulates the status quo.
+The advocates believe the practice is illegal under Ecuadorian law and that the child labor has to end.
+They believe most of the workers are on their side — they would benefit from moving the operation off the beach to legitimate sites with better pay and conditions.
+But there is also a strict hierarchy among the sardine crews that tightly enforces the status quo.

 Another picture of locals working in the chop shacks